Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2002-01-01-HTML5-keyevents.md

 Should we use WASD or arrows?
 Or both?
 Let's start with WASD.

-So, you may recall that all keys (input) have to get translated for the computer to be able to know what key was pressed.
-For example, we know that M was pressed or Q.  But each of those keys are mapped to a certain number and those numbers are stored as 0's and 1's so the computer knows what do to with them.
+You may recall that all keys (input) have to get translated for the computer to be able to know which key was pressed.
+For example, we know that M was pressed or Q. Did you know that each of those keys are mapped to a certain number and those numbers are stored as 0's and 1's so the computer knows what do to with them?
+Cool huh?

 In JavaScript and jQuery, we have to either use their key's number or try and compare the actual letter.